 - The incident has result in damage in excess of $5000 to a vessel of any other property

 - Damage or risk to the environment has occurred.

 These forms are not required to be completed if the details have already been given to a Roads and Maritime Officer.

 Vessel Incident Report Forms

-Vessel Incident Report Forms are available to download on this page, or can be obtained at any Roads and Maritime operations centre, NSW Police or Marine Rescue NSW office.
+Vessel Incident Report Forms are available to download on this page, or can be obtained at any Roads and Maritime operations centre or NSW Police.